cloud-bulldozer/benchmark-operator/docs/cerberus.md

   elasticsearch:
     url: "http://foo.bar.com:9200"
   cerberus_url: "http://1.2.3.4:8080"
+  cerberus_validate_certs: true
   workload:
     name: byowl
 ...
 ```

-NOTE: The cerberus url MUST BE in the format http://[address]:[port]
+NOTE: The cerberus url MUST BE in the format http://[address]:[port] .
+If the cerberus is not running with proper ssl certificates, set `cerberus_validate_certs` to `false`.

 Once Cerberus is enabled the connection status can be viewed by getting the benchmark status.
 If Cerberus is not
 enabled the connection status will simply be "not connected"